Z flag: Military uses

-The Z flag was raised on Vice-Admiral Nagumo's flagship before the aircraft were flown off for the 1941 Attack on Pearl Harbor (called Operation Z in its planning stages), explicitly referencing Tōgō's historic victory.
+According to Mitsuo Fuchida, the Z flag was raised on Vice-Admiral Nagumo's flagship before the aircraft were flown off for the 1941 Attack on Pearl Harbor (called Operation Z in its planning stages), explicitly referencing Tōgō's historic victory.

 The carrier turned to port and headed into the northerly wind.
 The battle flag was now added to the 'Z' flag flying at the masthead...
 On the flight deck a green lamp was waved in a circle to signal 'Take off!'